GildedPleb/hab-guide/src/pages/why.md

    office, and at a family members house.
 It is then trivial to change from one to many nodes, or to slice off one or many parts, without taking down the cluster.
+1. In the case of an unlikely kinetic attack, or a more likely planned relocation, a cluster can be incrementally torn down host-by-host and set up host-by-host in a different physical location without downtime.
 1. It allows the node operator to front run supply chain collapse for his immediate meat-space network who may need to all-of-a-sudden place a bid on spinning up their own nodes.
-1. In the case of an unlikely kinetic attack on a cluster that does not have locational diversity, given enough warning, the HAB node can be fully split up and distributed, trivially changing from effectively one node to many, multiplying the difficulty of the attack.
 1. It fights against a “Version” signalling Sybil Attack.
 An attack when bad actors spin up hundreds of AWS nodes to signal to the bitcoin network to push particular protocol changes such as soft or hard forks.
 It fights this by